o-romanova/Portfolio/README.md

 ![Dashboard in Quicksight](dataviz/Amazon_Quicksight_dashboard.png)

-Unfortunately, Quicksight allows only internal access to the dashboards and reports.
+Unfortunately, Quicksight only allows internal access to the dashboards and reports.
 I liked the level of flexibility that Quicksight provides in terms of data manipulation.
-However, it lacks the same flexibility from the point of view of style and design.
+However, it lacks the same flexibility from a style and design perspective.

 If you have any questions, please feel free to reach out here on [Linkedin](https://www.linkedin.com/in/olgaromanova-8/).